 DBRS Morningstar does not audit or independently verify the data or information it receives in connection with the rating process.

-The last rating action on this transaction took place on 26 March 2021, when DBRS Morningstar confirmed its AA (low) ratings on the OH issued under the Programme.
+The last rating action on this transaction took place on 9 June 2022, when DBRS Morningstar assigned a AA (low) rating to OH Series 24.

 Information regarding DBRS Morningstar ratings, including definitions, policies, and methodologies, is available on www.dbrsmorningstar.com.